-Play Therapy is a structured, theoretically based approach to therapy that builds on the normal communicative and learning processes of children.
+Play Therapy is a structured, theoretically based approach to therapy that builds on the normal communication and learning processes of children.
 The curative powers inherent in play are used in many ways.
-Therapists strategically utilize play therapy to help children express what is troubling them when they do not have the verbal language to express their thoughts and feelings.
-In-play therapy, toys are like the child’s words and play is the child’s language.
-Through play, therapists may help children learn more adaptive behaviors when there are emotional or social skills deficits.
+Therapists use play therapy to help children express what is troubling them when they do not have the verbal communication skills to express their thoughts and feelings.
+In play therapy, toys are like the child’s words and play is the child’s language.
+Through play, therapists may help children learn more adaptive behaviors when there are emotional or social skill deficits.

 OUR Play Therapy and Activity STAFF

 Lea M. Roman, MS, LPC, RPT, AutPlay® Certified, EMDR Trained